 Wolfy’s sign is a cheap-eats landmark: a giant red hot stabbed with a fork high over Peterson Avenue.
 At the sign of the frankfurter, you can count on classic Chicago street food, served fast and with plenty of sass.

-The primary meal is an all-beef dog cushioned in a steamed-soft Rosen's poppy-seed bun.
+The primary meal is an all-beef dog cushioned in a steamed-soft poppy-seed bun.
 It is available topped with chili or cheese, but such choices are very un-Chicago.
-In this town, the connoisseur’s choice is to smother a hot dog under a full panoply of first-rate condiments, i.e. bright yellow mustard, spruce-green piccalilli, full-length pickle spears, slices of tomato, chopped raw onions, and an incendiary sport pepper or two.
+In this town, the more typical choice is to smother a hot dog under a panoply of condiments, i.e. bright yellow mustard, spruce-green piccalilli, full-length pickle spears, slices of tomato, chopped raw onions, and an incendiary sport pepper or two.
 On the side, of course, you want a serving of French fries, which are good and crunchy (although not among Chicago’s very best).
-Eating such a meal is impossibly messy.
-The condiments fall off, the dog tends to creep out of the bun, and pretty soon you are licking relish off your fingertips.
-Of course, Wolfy's is equipped for such hazards: there are napkins galore, and the entire interior is made of easy-wipe plastic and Formica.

 In addition to regular red hots, Wolfy’s is a good place to sample Polish sausage: like a hot dog, but more unctuous and with a darkened, crackling-crisp skin.
 The preferred condiment for a Polish is a heap of oily grilled onions.